rachithans/eventmaster/D3_Group20.md

 - <!---Why---> [CodeBucks](https://dev.to/codebucks/form-validation-in-reactjs-by-building-reusable-custom-hook-1bg7)'s Code was used because it was required to grab data from the form and update the useState method so that it can be used to check if user has added appropriate value in the password and email field.
 - <!---How---> [CodeBucks](https://dev.to/codebucks/form-validation-in-reactjs-by-building-reusable-custom-hook-1bg7)'s Code was modified by changing the whole structure and then dynamically updating the values by using [name].

-For Github:

-- <!---How---> The code in [Github](https://github.com/abhishek305/simple-react-signup-form-with-validation/blob/main/src/Components/form-component.js) was implemented by using the regex pattern
-- <!---Why---> [Github](https://github.com/abhishek305/simple-react-signup-form-with-validation/blob/main/src/Components/form-component.js)'s Code was used because for testing the password and email against the regex pattern.
-- <!---How---> [Github](https://github.com/abhishek305/simple-react-signup-form-with-validation/blob/main/src/Components/form-component.js)'s Code was modified by using it in a different application, but the regex pattern for both email and password was available open source to be used.
-I used it without changing because it is very general regex pattern that is available.
-I asked for permission for direct use from TA Mugdha on date: May 30th, 2023.

 For react-bootstrap:

 - <!---How---> The code in [react-bootstrap](https://react-bootstrap.netlify.app/docs/forms/validation) was implemented by using the components provided by react-bootstrap in my project.